cis110/cis110.github.io/policies/collaboration_policies.md

 ### Penalties for Violation of Collaboration Policy

+The role of the CIS 110 course staff is to educate students about Computer Science.
+The following penalties are designed to disincentivize plagiarism and improper collaboration.
+The basic principle is that you will not receive credit for work that you did not individually generate.

+The staff is **not** invested in or responsible for investigations of the cases beyond the details that we first detect.
+Neither is the instructor interested in notions of punitive justice.
+To that end, CIS 110 leans heavily on the Office of Student Conduct for contested or repeated cases.
+[You can learn more about their processes, and their emphasis on _restorative practices_ on their website.](https://www.osc.upenn.edu/understanding-process-landing-page)

 - At the first detected case, the student will receive a 50% grade deduction on the assignment in question.
-The student may choose to have the instructors refer this case to the Office of Student Conduct.
+If the student contests the case, then the case is automatically referred to the Office of Student Conduct for investigation and determination.

 - For every subsequent violation, the student will receieve a grade of 0% on the assignment in question. **The instructors will automatically refer the case to the Office of Student Conduct** as well.